Parameterization¶

 You will see the following output,

-< wow! a default value. >
+wow! a default value.

 Sprig Templates¶

-The sprig template exposed through contextTemplate
+The sprig template exposed through contextTemplate and dataTemplate lets you alter the event

-context and event data before it gets applied to the trigger via parameters
+context and event data before it gets applied to the trigger via parameters.

 Take a look at the example defined here, it contains the parameters as follows,